Jerusalem is the holy place for Christianity, Judaism, and Islam.

-Even Palestinians who still live in Jerusalem are treated coldly for legal or tax aspect.
+Even Palestinians who still live in Jerusalem are treated coldly for legal or tax aspects.

-To visit Jerusalem and see the reality can be the first step to consider what is the peace for Palestine.
+Visiting Jerusalem and seeing the reality can be the first step to considering what is peace for Palestine.

 History of Jerusalem

-There is a theory saying “Rusalimum” comes from “salam” of Arabic or “shalom” of Hebrew which both mean “peace”.
+There is a theory saying “Rusalimum” comes from “salam” in Arabic or “shalom” in Hebrew which both mean “peace”.

-Canaanites made a wall on the east side of Jerusalem for a protection of their water channel.
+Canaanites made a wall on the east side of Jerusalem for the protection of their water channel.

-Kind David of the United Kingdom of Israel made Jerusalem as its capital.
+Kind David of the United Kingdom of Israel made Jerusalem the capital.

 After King David’s death, his son Solomon ascended to the throne c.
 970 BC.
 The First Temple was built in this period, and Jerusalem became bigger.

-After King Solomon died, the United Kingdom of Israel divided into South and North.
-Jerusalem became the capital of Southern “Kingdom of Judah”.
+After King Solomon died, the United Kingdom of Israel was divided into South and North.
+Jerusalem became the capital of the Southern “Kingdom of Judah”.

-Nebuchadnezzar II of Neo-Babylonian Empire surrounded Jerusalem.
+Nebuchadnezzar II of the Neo-Babylonian Empire surrounded Jerusalem.
 In 586 BC, Jerusalem fell.

-Cyrus II of Persian Achaemenid Empire conquered Babylon.
+Cyrus II of the Persian Achaemenid Empire conquered Babylon.

 He released Jewish people.
 They returned to Jerusalem and rebuilt the wall and the temple.